-Online Promotion
+Online promotion

 One of the most efficient ways to promote your projects is to create an event on Facebook.
 Invite your friends, share the link on different Facebook groups and prepare a strategy of promotion (you can publish, for example, notes about speakers, some interesting facts or pictures connected with the topic).
-It is an easy - and free! - way to make your event visible on local, national and international level.
+It is easy - and free! - way to make your event visible on local, national and international level.
 There are also other helpful social media, such as YouTube, Twitter, Instagram and different blogs.

 Remember that the most popular posts in social media are videos and pictures.
-Their reach is wider than reach of regular posts, so it is important to prepare outstanding content.
-Pictures do not have to be serious - follow the trends and create memes or GIFs.
-It is not a secret that people love funny, unusual posts and they are more likely to like or share them with their friends.
+Their reach is wider than the reach of regular posts, so it is important to prepare outstanding content.
 In case of big events you should definitely create short promotional videos - they are great tools to present crucial information about events, show the venue or introduce Organising Committees.
-While creating a video you have endless possibilities!
-You can make it look like a film trailer or a music video; you can use footage from previous editions of the project or film something completely different and tell an unforgettable story.
-It depends only on you and your imagination!